binkley/kotlin-application-transactions/README.md

 **You are nearly always better off using transaction features provided by your remote service.**

+This project _does not_ address distributed transactions;
+it assumes a _single_ data source needing transactions either local or remote.

 Terms used include:

 - _Clients_ &mdash; treated as separate local threads: in a true distributed